Overweight Dog Loses 100 Pounds Thanks To Loving Foster Parent

-Loosing weight and getting fit isn’t just for humans, as one golden retriever recently demonstrated.
+Losing weight and getting fit isn’t just for humans, as one golden retriever recently demonstrated.

 Kai, from Alberta, Canada, topped the scale at 173 pounds when he was taken to a vet to be put down.
-But instead of that horrible fate, the vet opted to contact Misfits of Alberta Animal Rescue, to see if they could find a foster for the dog.
+But instead of that horrible fate, the vet opted to contact Misfits of Alberta Animal Rescue to see if they could find a foster for the dog.
 Luckily for Kai, they found a match in Pam Heggie, Good Morning America reported.

 “This is the most overweight animal I have ever seen,” he told her, per Good Morning America.

-Reggie didn’t know the first thing about how to help the pup, but her vet reassured her that anything she could do would be helpful.
+Heggie didn’t know the first thing about how to help the pup, but her vet reassured her that anything she could do would be helpful.

 When Kai first went home with Heggie, it took him 20 minutes to make it up the stairs and get through the front door.
 Despite how hard it seemed, she was determined to help him.

 She began with walking Kai three times a day.
-A few minutes before work, when she got home in the afternoon and in the evening.
+They walked a few minutes before work, when she got home in the afternoon, and in the evening.

 “Literally, he went five to 10 steps, and then he would lay down and start panting,” Heggie told Good Morning America.

 But she did not give up and every day Kai could go a little farther.

 “We went to the closest neighbor’s driveway and then the next neighbor over,” she said.